 - Oxford AHSN has created resources to assist others utilise ‘Suspicion of Sepsis’ (SOS) to measure outcomes.

-- 20 acute organisations have used SOS to measure for improvement with support from the project lead, but a gap was identified between the concept and application, which ICHP have overcome by creating an easily accessible online dashboard.
+- Twenty acute organisations have used SOS to measure for improvement with support from the project lead, but a gap was identified between the concept and application, which ICHP has overcome by creating an easily accessible online dashboard.

 - It has been used by NHS England to assess if the Sepsis Commission for Quality and Innovation (CQUIN), which was focused on improving processes in the early identification and treatment of sepsis, has improved national SOS outcomes.

 - This work has been shortlisted for an HSJ award (September 2018).